-\boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period en nded June 30, 2013 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF Commission File Number per: 000-50768 ACADIA PHARMAC (Exact Name of Registrant as S Delaware (State of Incorporation) 06-1376651 (I.R.S.
-Employer Identification No.) 3911 Sorrento Valley Boulevard San Diego, California (Address of Principal Executive Offices) 92121 (Zip Code) (858) 558-2 (Registrant's Telephone Number, Indicate by check mark whether the registrant: (1) has filed all reports required g the preceding 12 months (or such shorter period that the registrant was require the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding and post such files).
-Yes \square No \square the d Indicate by check mark whether the registrant is a large accelerated filer, an accelerations of "large accelerated filer", "accelerated filer" and "smaller reporting c ie. Large e accelerated filer 💢 Accelerated filer Σ Non- accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes Total shares of common stock outstanding as of the close of business on July 3 1, 2013: Class Common Stock, \$0.0001 par value Number of Shares Outstanding 88,783,766
+FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2014 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number: 000-50768 ACADIA PHARMACEUTICALS INC. (Exact Name of Registrant as Specified in Its Charter) 06-1376651 Delaware (I.R.S.
+Employer (State of Incorporation) Identification No.) 11085 Torreyana Road, Suite 100 San Diego, California 92121 (Address of Principal Executive Offices) (Zip Code) (858) 558-2871 (Registrant's Telephone Number, Including Area Code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Securities Exchange Act of 1934.
+Large accelerated filer Accelerated filer П Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes Total shares of common stock outstanding as of the close of business on April 30, 2014:

+Class Common Stock, \$0.0001 par value Number of Shares Outstanding